Skip to content

 bash

 This creates (or reuses) a jail named claude.
-Named jails default to strict mode — the process runs as the unprivileged jai user with an empty home directory, and only granted directories are exposed via id-mapped mounts.
+Named jails default to strict mode when they are created — meaning the jailed program runs as the unprivileged jai user with an empty home directory.
+Granted directories are exposed via id-mapped mounts.

 Tear down

-To unmount all jail overlays and clean up temporary state:
+To unmount all overlays and clean up temporary state:

 bash